Breadcrumb

 - Problems with speaking, swallowing, eating, walking, and breathing.

-ALS doesn't cause numbness, tingling, or loss of feeling.
+ALS doesn't cause numbness or loss of feeling.

 How is it diagnosed?

-To find out if you have ALS, your doctor will do a physical examination and will ask you about your symptoms and past health.
-You will also have tests that show how your muscles and nerves are working.
+Your doctor will do a physical examination and ask about your symptoms and past health.
+You'll also have tests that show how your muscles and nerves are working.

 It can be hard for your doctor to tell if you have ALS.
 It may not be clear that you have the disease until symptoms get worse or until your doctor has done more testing.